An awe-inspiring road to Mount Rose Summit in NV

-Mount Rose Summit is a high mountain pass at an elevation of 8,911ft (2.716m) above the sea level, located in the Carson Range, in Nevada, USA.
+Mount Rose Summit is a high mountain pass at an elevation of 2.720m (8,923ft) above the sea level, located in Washoe County, in the U.S. state of Nevada.

-The pass is traversed by the State Route 431 (SR 431), known as Mount Rose Highway or the Mt.
+The road to the summit is totally paved and navigable by all passenger vehicles.
+It’s called State Route 431 (SR 431), also known as Mount Rose Highway or the Mt.
 Rose Scenic Drive.
-The road over the pass is asphalted.
-It’s a paved, twenty-five mile (39.3 km) long scenic drive between Reno and Lake Tahoe.
+The pass is 39.10km (24.3 miles) long, running east-south from Reno to Lake Tahoe.

 Is the road to Mount Rose Summit in Nevada challenging?

 Located near the border with California, the east and west approach to the summit feature hairpin curves.
 The road is steep, hitting a 9% of maximum gradient through some of the ramps.

 Is the road to Mount Rose Summit in NV open?